 If you wondered what a "homunculus" was when I mentioned it in "Wake the Devil," then "Almost Colossus" will provide all the answers.
 Not only is Roger back but there's even a big ol' giant one as well.
 The story follows on from "Wake the Devil," and it feels more personal and directly about our main characters.
 With Liz Sherman in a coma following her fire powers bringing Roger to life (it's a homunculus thing), it's up to Hellboy and Kate to find answers, and a cure.
 True to form, we get a history lesson in magic and alchemy and it ends with the giant marauding the countryside.
 It's pretty darn great.

 This classic brought the pulp superhero known as Lobster Johnson into Hellboy's life.
 "The Lobster" was a vigilante crime-fighter in the 1930s who took on gangsters and supernatural threats in New York City.
-During World War II, he was brought in by the U.S. government to help stop the Nazi's occult enterprises.
+During World War II, the U.S. government hires the Lobster to help stop the Nazi's occult enterprises.
 Later, a detective wrote a fictional version of him and that's where the name Lobster Johnson came from (which is also the name of the character's comic book series).
-Hellboy and Roger are sent to Austria to follow up on the Lobster's final mission and Hellboy encounters the ghost of his pulp idol, along with Nazi-scientist-head-in-a-jar Herman von Klempt whose mind gets put in the body of a massive gorilla.
+Hellboy and Roger go to Austria to follow up on the Lobster's final mission.
+There, Hellboy encounters the ghost of his pulp idol, along with Nazi-scientist-head-in-a-jar Herman von Klempt.
+Von Klempt's mind later gets put in the body of a massive gorilla.
 How's THAT for awesome?
 This story represents the splintering of the Hellboy universe into separate story threads, and it's a corker to boot.

 The Crooked Man

-The legendary horror artist Richard Corben has lent his pen to the Hellboy universe a few times, but no stories are as endlessly creepy as this three-issue story set in 1950s Appalachia.
+The legendary horror artist Richard Corben lent his pen to the Hellboy universe a few times.
+None are as endlessly creepy as this three-issue story set in 1950s Appalachia.
 The story gets way into southern witchcraft and devil worship and the titular baddie (pictured above) is legitimate nightmare fuel.
-It even brings in the oft-referenced Melungion Witches, decendents of the original settlers from Roanoke (people who watch American Horror Story will know this for sure).
+It even brings in the oft-referenced Melungion Witches, descendants of the original settlers from Roanoke (people who watch American Horror Story will know this for sure).
 Sometimes it's fun to remember that Hellboy doesn't have to have huge, world-ending continuity; it can also just be an occult detective story with a monster as the hero.

 The Bride of Hell

 While Hellboy is certainly a hero and usually defeats evil, he's not perfect.
 Sometimes he just straight-up loses, and that can still be a great story.
-This story was also illustrated by Richard Corben and takes Hellboy to France to save an American tourist from the demon-worshiping Knights of Saint Hagen, an ancient cult that follows the demon Asmodeus.
-But all is not as it seems, and Hellboy learns the truth about what the cult actually is, and how Asmodeus operates.
+Richard Corben also illustrated this story.
+In it, Hellboy heads to France to save an American tourist from the demon-worshiping Knights of Saint Hagen, an ancient cult that follows the demon Asmodeus.
+But all is not as it seems.
+Hellboy learns the truth about what the cult actually is, and how Asmodeus operates.
 Gorgeous artwork, awesome history of occult things, and a downbeat but totally satisfying ending make for a story well worth reading.